By Timothy Scott

 I’ve heard bad reports of overcrowding and an overpopulation of residents in the Galapagos, so I’m pleasantly surprised by how well the regulations and ongoing conservation efforts appear to be working.
 I can’t remember the last time I’ve gone snorkeling without seeing even one can or bottle on the seabed, nor the last time I’ve walked for a half hour on a beach without seeing a single plastic bag.
 Neither is possible without a coordinated effort from a variety of stakeholders—litter that comes from deltas 1,000 miles away still washes ashore—but both the government and the business leaders work hard to counter the outside forces.

 I’m on an eight-day cruise on the 16-passenger ship Sagitta, with her sister ship Mary Anne following the same route.
+(UPDATE - The Sagitta has moved north to other waters, but the Mary Anne carries on here.)
 This is an ideal size since only 16 passengers at a time can come ashore on the islands anyway.
 The bigger cruise ships may have massage rooms and a hot tub on the deck, but passengers have to be divided up to come ashore in shifts.
 On a boat that holds more than 100 people, cycling them through in one stop can take half a day.
 Here meals are announced with a ring of a bell, we can all fit around a communal dining table, and by the end of the week we all know each others’ travel stories and dining preferences.
 The guide doesn’t have to spend days learning everyone’s name.

 It’s always service that separates the ordinary tour from the special tour and here Angermeyer Cruises has an edge.
 The company has been doing this for decades (founder Fiddi Angermeyer grew up on Santa Cruz Island) and the company is willing to pay for the best guides and chefs.
 Our guide, Alejandro, teaches new guides in classes through the Darwin Center.
 Our meals are surprisingly varied and fresh, especially considering most of the food is picked up on a single supply run on Day 2.
 The massive lunch that comes out on Sunday is a feast of Ecuadorian dishes and desserts and we are surprised as wave after wave of serving platters comes up from what is a small ship’s kitchen.
 Other meals bring bacon–wrapped filets, fish platters, and colorful salads.